Allie Millington

 Dan’s received a B.A.
 Journalism and a Master of Fine Arts from the University of Iowa with English/Creative Writing, the University of Iowa Program in Creative Writing.
 He now teaches for three universities as an adjunct professor of English.

-His True Crime project, LIFE WITHOUT, the True Story of Sandy Shaw, is out on submission now.
+His True Crime project, LIFE WITHOUT, the True Story of Sandy Shaw, will be published with Rowman & Littlefield, a Bloomsbury imprint.

 Deana Headshot